kean/Future/README.md

 <a href="https://travis-ci.org/kean/FutureX"><img src="https://img.shields.io/travis/kean/FutureX/master.svg"></a>
 <img src="https://img.shields.io/badge/test%20coverage-100%25-brightgreen.svg">
 </p>

-A streamlined Future implementation with functional interface.

-## Future

 A future represents a result of computation which may be available now, or in the future, or never.
 Essentially, a future is an object to which you attach callbacks, instead of passing callbacks into a function that performs a computation.